 Snaking your way from the garden, along the terrace and through the sliding glass doors you come to the family room.
 It’s a big wide open space with gorgeous high ceilings.
 It perfectly shows off its height with the long drop pendant lamps over the dining room table.

 Like the Library of Babel, bookcases reach to the ceiling in this room.
 The deep dark red mahogany colored wood shelves are solid and sturdy to hold the couple’s collection.
-They provide 30 vertical square meters of book space, and were custom made and relocated from the couple’s previous home.
-The dark colors on the walls, with mix and match patterns in the room are a great example of fun and clever casual chic!
+The custom made shelves provide 30 vertical square meters of book space, relocated from the couple’s previous home.
+The dark colors on the walls, with mix and match patterns in the room are a great example of fun and clever casual chic.

-The enormous dining table is rescued from a 19th century French farmhouse, and the large cognac colored chesterfield sofa sits stoutly and assured in the center of the room.
+The designers rescued this enormous dining table from a 19th century French farmhouse, paired with a selection of chairs.
+Meanwhile, the large cognac colored chesterfield sofa sits stoutly and assured in the center of the room.
 This medley of patterns and prints is made possible by sticking to a simple palette.
 The room uses solid refined brown colors and accents them with blue patterns and textures; it’s all a cool tone.
-Cool, and refreshing.
+Cool, and unquestionably refreshing.